ddnexus/pagy/docs/extras/keyset.md

 [!ref Keyset Pagination: Concepts and Overview](/docs/api/keyset.md)

-This extra adds a `pagy_keyset` constructor method that can be used in your controllers and provides the automatic setting of the variables from the request `params`.
+This extra adds a `pagy_keyset` constructor method that can be used in your controllers and provides the automatic setting of the options from the request `params`.

 ## Synopsis